jaypipes/ghw/README.md

   core.
 Note that this does *not* necessarily equate to a zero-based index of the core within a physical package.
 For example, the core IDs for an Intel Core i7 are 0, 1, 2, 8, 9, and 10
-* `ghw.ProcessorCore.Index` is the zero-based index of the core on the physical processor package
 * `ghw.ProcessorCore.NumThreads` is the number of hardware threads associated with the core
-* `ghw.ProcessorCore.LogicalProcessors` is an array of logical processor IDs assigned to any processing unit for the core
+* `ghw.ProcessorCore.LogicalProcessors` is an array of ints representing the logical processor IDs assigned to any processing unit for the core.
+These are sometimes called the "thread siblings".
+Logical processor IDs are the *zero-based* index of the processor on the host and are *not* related to the core ID.

 ```go
 package main